Tapered Fluidized Bed CFD Simulation: A Tutorial on Multiphase Flow in Fluent

 Tapered Fluidized Bed CFD Simulation

-Figure 1: Schematic diagram of the Tapered Fluidized Bed used in the CFD simulation [1].
+Figure 1: Schematic diagram of the Tapered Fluidized Bed geometry with its key dimensions [1].

-Simulation Process: Modeling the Gas-Solid Flow in ANSYS Fluent
+Simulation Process: A Tutorial on Modeling Gas-Solid Flow

 Tapered Fluidized Bed CFD Simulation, ANSYS Fluent Training